 What are the best golf courses in the UK and Ireland?
 The revered Golf World Top 100 reveals all in our most anticipated ranking.

-And, once you’ve enjoyed this ranking, please do take a look at some of our others – from the best courses in Europe and the USA, to the finest golf resorts in Britain and the world, we’ve got it covered.
+And, once you’ve enjoyed this ranking, please do take a look at some of our others – from the best courses in Scotland and Europe, to the most fun courses to play and the finest resorts in Europe, we’ve got it covered.

 Chris Bertram, Golf World Top 100 Editor

 Design 35 Setting 12 Memorability 15 Playability 8 Consistency 7 Presentation 8 Total 85

 It says a lot about the emphasis of this ranking and this panel that our No.1 GB&I Fun course makes its debut in the top 10 of the blue riband list.
 Memorable hole after memorable hole, especially coming home on what is probably the most entertaining back nine in this list, make it a must play.
 Don’t be surprised to see a further rise in future rankings; its conditioning is improving and promises to get even better.

 Design 33 Setting 13 Memorability 14 Playability 7 Consistency 9 Presentation 9 Total 85

 An Open venue loved by tour pros for its fairness and lack of tricks, this is the place for you if you enjoy hitting down fairways snaking between enormous dunes.
 Retains its place in a supremely competitive top 10, which is no mean feat, without quite having the interest in fairways and greens of others among the elite.
 Oozes class from start to exciting finish, with no notably weak holes.